saarasat/finglish-app-otm-2019/Documentation/Architecture.md

 - private int randomizer(int i)
 - public void answerTheQuestion(boolean correctness)

+In addition Question-, Game- and User-classes have simple getters and setters for checking the information relating to them.
+Question-class also handles the shuffling of different answer options.

-GameService can access the package finglish.dao which is responsible for permanent keeping of users, games and questions.
-The interfaces GameDao, UserDao and QuestionDao save and read the text-files, which hold the data of those three classes.
+GameService can access the package finglish.dao which is responsible for permanent keeping of user-, game- and question-data.
+The interfaces GameDao, UserDao and QuestionDao save and read the text-files, which have the data relating to those classes.

 The following architecture applies to GameService and the other classes: